zhilongwang/TaintAnalysisWithPin/README.md

   The TaintFrame.cpp is a taint analysis code.

 Second.
-  The CheckTheTaintedFunctionPointer.cpp is a taint code to check the Function pointer is tampered with the input。
+  The CheckTheTaintedFunctionPointer.cpp is a taint code to check the Function pointer is tampered with the input.